 6. Cafes have special areas for lonely people

 Moomin Bakery & Café in Tokyo brings a large stuffed animal to sit next to a lonely customer in order to keep them company.
-Many people who feel lonely visit this cafe to find company, even if it is in the image of a stuffed toy.

 7. There are vending machines for literally everything